 And when my friends and whomever else I told said: “But why there of all places?”
 I said: “Cause why not?”

-To my family it was somewhat confusing.
-They have their own routines, and the very extent of their travel imagination pretty much reaches Hawaii and no further.
+My family has their own routines, and the very extent of their travel imagination pretty much reaches Hawaii and no further.

 My parents have been there several times, and this year my entire family went as well.
 And when they got back they already began discussing their return.
-And all-the-while leading up to the trip, and in their discussions after regarding going again, they asked me over and over why I don’t join them.
+And all-the-while leading up to the trip, they asked me over and over why I don’t join them.

-But Hawaii just doesn’t interest me.
-It doesn’t SCARE me.
+But Hawaii just didn’t interest me.
+It didn’t scare me.

-To my friends, too, my trip made no sense at all.
+To my friends, too, my trip made no sense.
 They have their own routines as well, and at our age, the typical extent of our travel imagination reaches party destinations and no further.

-Every year they make a summer trip to Las Vegas, and for some in the group it is the ONLY trip they’ll make all year.
-I joined them one summer a few years ago and have declined ever since.
-And yet they go back year after year, doing the same thing every time, and they ask me again and again: “Adam, why aren’t you coming this year?” and I tell them: ”Because I’ve seen it now.
+Every year they make a summer trip to Las Vegas, and for some in the group it’s the only trip they’ll make all year.
+I joined them one summer a few years ago and had a sick time.
+But I’ve have declined ever since.
+And yet they go back year after year, doing the same thing every time, and they ask me again and again: “Why aren’t you coming this year?” and I tell them: “Because I’ve seen it now.
 I’ve experience it now.
-And there’s nothing left for me there.”
+And there’s not much left for me there.”

-Leading up to the trip, I was pretty damn calm about it all.
-Because although all the plans had been made and all the necessary stuff had been purchased, the trip remained, in my mind, something distant, something somewhat hypothetical even, in that it didn’t even seem REAL to me because it wasn’t NOW.
+Leading up to the trip, I was pretty damn calm about it, actually.
+Because although all the plans had been made and all the necessary stuff had been purchased, the trip remained, in my mind, something distant, something somewhat hypothetical even, in that it didn’t even seem real to me because it wasn’t now.